-Captain Torry Mack was born and raised in Birmingham, Alabama, Torry Mack graduated from West End High School in 1987.
-He joined the United States Army in 1988.
+Captain Torry Mack was born and raised in Birmingham, Alabama.
+In 1987, he graduated from West End High School and later joined the United States Army.
 While serving on active duty, he was assigned to the 82nd Airborne Division.
 He became a Jump Master and obtained the rank of Sergeant.
-After ending his active duty career, he joined the United States Army Reserves (USAR).
-While in the USAR, he served as a Basic and Advanced Noncommissioned Officer Course Instructor.
-He obtained the rank of Master Sergeant.
+After ending his active-duty career, he joined the United States Army Reserves (USAR) and earned the rank of Master Sergeant.
 After serving 21 years in the military, he retired and began his career in law enforcement.

 In 2011, Mack was assigned to the Police Academy as a Training Instructor.
 As a Training Instructor, Mack taught course materials and facilitated the recruits’ transition to the Patrol Bureau.
 During the same year, Mack was promoted to the rank of Sergeant and served as the Training Coordinator.
-He worked closely with the Alabama Peace Officer Standards and Training Commission (APOSTC) in Montgomery, Alabama concerning the hiring process and other outside agencies regarding training courses.
+Mack worked closely with the Alabama Peace Officer Standards and Training Commission (APOSTC) in Montgomery, Alabama, regarding the state’s hiring processes and standards and other outside agencies regarding training courses.

 In 2018, Mack was promoted to the rank of Lieutenant and served as the Academy Director.
 His duties included ensuring effective operations and regulatory compliance as required by local, state, and federal laws; hiring, training, and evaluating personnel; providing leadership and direction to subordinate personnel; developing, implementing, and coordinating in-service and external training programs; conducting needs and instructional program analysis; and serving as a liaison between the Birmingham Police Department, other city departments, and outside governmental agencies.